Instability of the halocline at the North Pole: Description of the flow and governing equations

-We denote by $\mathscr{H}(t)$ the halocline layer: $\eta_2(x-\csf t,y)\leq z \leq \eta_1(x-\csf t,y)$.
-Differently from the previous layer, we seek an explicit solution of \eqref{Euler f plane artic}, \eqref{cont eq} and \eqref{KBC}, fulfilling also the dynamic and kinematic boundary conditions, in the Lagrangian formalism: at time $t$ we specify the position $\x=(x,y,z)$ of the fluid particles in terms of the labeling variables $(q, r, s)$ by
+\\ In the halocline layer (namely, $\eta_2(x-\csf t,y)\leq z \leq \eta_1(x-\csf t,y)$) situated above the motionless layer just described, and which denote by $\mathscr{H}(t)$, we look for an explicit solution in the Lagrangian formalism of \eqref{Euler f plane artic}, \eqref{cont eq} and \eqref{KBC}, fulfilling also the dynamic boundary conditions (that is, the pressure must be continuous across $\eta_1$ and $\eta_2$).
+At each time $t$ we specify the position $\x=(x,y,z)$ of the fluid particles in terms of the labeling/material variables $(q, r, s)$ by writing